lafry5/Weather-dashboard/README.md

     Clone this repo to your local machine using https://github.com/lafry5/Weather-dashboard.git

 Setup:
-    Ensure that all files are located in the root folder (Index2, Readme).
+    Ensure that all files are located in the root folder (Index, Readme).

 Contributing:
     Assistance was provided from the TAs during office hours for questions on the assignment.